hazlamahedich/seomax-newsetup/memory-bank/progress.md

 - ✅ Zustand dependency for project state management
 - ✅ Form context errors in the Test Models tab
 - ✅ FormLabel component usage outside Form context
+- ✅ Linter errors in CrawleeService, LighthouseService, and CoreWebVitalsService

 ## Work in Progress
 - Finalizing the content dashboard integration